-- Hold Ambition Festival 2016 a dynamic event to be run by BoxPark in summer 2016; - Review our approach to libraries following residents engagement; - Deliver Fairfield Halls and College Green regeneration: phase 1 including modernisation of Fairfield Halls, development on the multi-story car park, building a new college facility at Barclay Road to be completed in 2018; - Implement the parks transformation programme into community-led cultural hubs starting with the "parks big conversation" over the summer of 2016; and - Increase the availability of affordable venues for amateur groups (e.g. Stanley Halls and Selsdon Halls).
+- Hold Ambition Festival 2016 a dynamic event to be run by BoxPark in summer 2016 - Ambitious for libraries review our approach to libraries following residents engagement - Deliver Fairfield Halls and College Green regeneration: phase 1 including modernisation of Fairfield Halls, development on the multi-story car park, building a new college facility at Barclay Road - to be completed in 2018.

+- Implement the parks transformation programme into community-led cultural hubs. - Increase affordable venues for amateur groups (e.g. Stanley Halls and Selsdon Halls) - Implement the Parks Transformation Programme starting with the "parks big conversation" engagement

-- Increased visits and footfall to venues, attractions and events; - A bustling, diverse, family-friendly evening economy; - $\bullet\,$ A lively, diverse cultural offer rivalling the Southbank; and - Our parks will increasingly be used for sports, community events, entertainment, and be run by community groups.
+- Increased visits and footfall to venues, attractions and events - A bustling, diverse, family-friendly evening economy - A lively, diverse cultural offer rivalling the Southbank - Our parks will increasingly be used for sports, community events, entertainment, and be run by community groups

-PRIORITY FIVE - Secure a safer, cleaner and greener borough
+Priority 5: Secure a safer, cleaner and greener borough